-Have an area that you can store large containers to refill with large bags of snacks.
+Have an area where you can store large containers to refill with large bags of snacks.

-These tips will not only help you as a parent, but it will also help the kiddos be more independent by letting them know where supplies and food are kept.
-Get them involved in the process of creating a well-organized kitchen and you will be saving time by handing age appropriate tasks to the kids.
+These tips will not only help you as a parent, but they will also help the kiddos be more independent by letting them know where supplies and food are kept.
+Get them involved in the process of creating a well-organized kitchen, and you will be saving time by handing age-appropriate tasks to the kids.

 Let's continue the conversation; what is your favorite back-to-school organizing kitchen tip?
 Please leave a comment below.
 I would love to hear from you.